 Revisiting the Canadian Test for Obviousness

-Two decisions in 2017 by Justice Pelletier of the Federal Court of Appeal (“FCA”) took steps towards clarifying what is meant by “inventive concept” within the context of determining obviousness.
+in 2017 by Justice Pelletier of the Federal Court of Appeal (“FCA”) took steps towards clarifying what is meant by “inventive concept” within the context of determining obviousness.

 In Bristol-Myers Squibb Canada Co v Teva Canada Limited, 2017 FCA 76 (“BMS”), the FCA examined step 2 of the four-step Sanofi obviousness analysis, which directs courts to “identify the inventive concept of the claim, or if that cannot be readily done, construe it”.
 While the FCA considered the “inventive concept” to be “the solution taught by the patent”, it took issue with how “inventive concept” should be determined.
 In cases where the identification of the inventive concept could lead to unnecessary satellite debate, Justice Pelletier endorsed construing the claims rather than getting too involved in determining the “inventive concept.”